We may earn money or products from the companies mentioned in this post. As an Amazon Associate, I earn from qualifying purchases.

 If you love traveling in Europe as much as we do, make sure to check out the Europe travel section of my blog!
 We share many first-hand travel tips, including photos we took and experiences we booked!

-Here are some of the other coastal towns in Europe that we also enjoy!
+Here are some other coastal towns in Europe that we enjoy!

 And make sure to follow us on social media!
 The story highlights on Instagram share photos and videos from every trip we take, going back a decade!
 You can even see us enjoying some of these things to do in Sitges.
 Here is where to find us!